How do the Notifications Appear on Mobile Devices?

 How Does Opt-In Permission Work?

-The web push channel is already supported by Android mobile devices, and it’s in the works for iOS devices.
+The web push channel is supported by Android and iOS devices.
 Some browsers that currently support mobile push notifications include Chrome and Firefox on OS, Windows, OS X, Safari on OS X, and more.

 The protocol for subscribing to mobile web push on supported browsers is the same as it would be for desktop web push, aside from minor differences in the following: